Military operations during the Turkish invasion of Cyprus: Greek-Cypriot forces

 The Greek regiment in Cyprus (ELDYK) was not under the National Guard’s direct control.
-It consisted of two infantry battalions, with 1,200 men (nominal 950).
+It was two infantry battalions, with 1,200 men (nominal 950).
 It was well trained and organized but equipped with light and old weapons.
 Together with the Commando regiment it was considered the best unit on the Greek-Cypriot side.

 Opposing plans

 The prospect of an invasion of Cyprus had already been considered in 1964.
 Definitive plans were created in 1967, which were subsequently renewed to accommodate any changes in the operational situation.

 According to the Turkish plan, the ultimate goal was the "Sahin" and "Attila" lines, namely the capturing of a large part of north Cyprus.
 The operation would be divided in two phases.
 The first objective, was the creation of a beachhead that would give access to the sea the Turkish-Cypriot enclave of Gönyeli.
 In order to give it a safe depth, it was planned that a triangle with a base of 18 km along the coast and 22 km depth should be secured.
 Following that, the Turkish planned to stop operations and seek a diplomatic solution.
 If diplomacy failed, they would forcefully pursue their second main objective, the "Attila" line.
 The first phase was expected to take 3 days, and the second 3–4 days, for a total of 6–7 days.

 Although the operation was considered hard, it was also considered simple, because the Turkish General Staff expected total supremacy in the Mediterranean.
 The biggest worry for the Turkish side was the Aegean, and the possibility of a Greek attack there.
 The Greek-Turkish border in Thrace was considered secure as it was heavily fortified and garrisoned.

 The operation would include air, naval and ground forces.
 A naval armada of 5 destroyers and 31 landing ships would carry the amphibious forces, while the Air Force would drop paratroopers and supplies and provide air support to the entire operation.

 The ground forces detailed for the operation were put under the command of the 6th Corps/Second Army.
 They included the "Cakmak Special Strike Force", a brigade level unit which would conduct the amphibious landing, the Commando brigade, the Parachute brigade, the 39th infantry division, the 28th motorised infantry division and elements of the 5th armoured brigade and the Jandarma.
 About 6,000 Turkish-Cypriot fighters were stationed inside the Gönyeli enclave.